Relapse Prevention Techniques

 - Sampling the drug itself, accidentally or on purpose, even in small amounts

-Generally, around half of those in recovery will relapse, although the specific percentages vary based on which drug was abused.
-For example, among those recovering from opioid addiction, 85 percent will relapse within one year after treatment; alcohol use disorder relapse rates range from 30 percent to 70 percent, depending on individual factors, like mental health.
+Generally, around half of those in recovery will relapse, although the specific percentages vary based on which drug was abused.4 For example, among those recovering from opioid addiction, 85 percent will relapse within one year after treatment; alcohol use disorder relapse rates range from 30 percent to 70 percent, depending on individual factors, like mental health.

 The amount of time a person has been sober can also influence whether or not they will relapse, although the reality feels counterintuitive.
-A person is most likely to relapse within the first 90 days of their recovery, which is why it is important to stay involved in a rehabilitation program for this long.
+A person is most likely to relapse within the first 90 days of their recovery, which is why it is important to stay involved in a drug or alcohol rehabilitation program for this long.
 However, the longer a person has remained abstinent from drugs and alcohol, the more likely they are to relapse; a person is at a greater risk for relapse two or three months into sobriety than within the first week.
 This has to do with the way the structure of the brain’s reward system is changed by intoxicating substances and the disease of addiction.

 Fortunately, studies have shown that being in a rehabilitation program for 90 days, as recommended by the National Institute on Drug Abuse (NIDA), can create “treatment relapse” habits the same way that drugs and alcohol can create cravings and mental changes that lead to relapse.
 If a person continues to work in individual and group therapy to change their behaviors for an appropriate amount of time, getting help becomes a habit; people who spend three months working with counselors and doctors to change their behaviors around substances are more likely to return to this form of help when they relapse.
 Part of a rehabilitation program should involve how to understand relapse, the risks around it, and the development of a plan to treat relapse when it happens.